-turnover reflecting the

-from green activities of investee companies capital

-expenditure (CapEx) showing the green

-investments made by investee

-companies, e.g. for a transition to a green economy. operational
+turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. operational expenditure

-expenditure

-(OpEx) reflecting

-green operational

-activities of
+(OpEx) reflecting green operational activities of investee companies.

-investee

-companies.